June 19, 2012

-The initial result was a plan that incorporated a urban village core with 6 partially independent hamlets.
-By nature, the hamlets incorporated a mixture of uses and building types, and were separated from each other by greenways that take advantage of existing vegetation.
+The initial result was a plan that incorporated an urban village core with 6 partially independent hamlets.
+By nature, the hamlets incorporated a mixture of uses and building types and were separated from each other by greenways that take advantage of existing vegetation.

 Agriculture is incorporated.
 The adjoining schematic helps illustrate the land uses.
-Retail uses are immediate to the interchange and a mixed use village center with a short “main street” lie between the retail district and the upside down V shaped lake.
-An agricultural and/or equestrian center is in the north eastern most corner.
+Retail uses are immediate to the interchange and a mixed-use village center with a short “main street” lie between the retail district and the upside down the V-shaped lake.
+An agricultural and/or equestrian center is in the northeasternmost corner.
 An elementary school and high school are shown in red.
 Institutional uses such as medical services or religious institutions lie immediately north of the retail portion.

 Other transportation issues that should be addressed along the I-269 corridor include having a network adequately connected to keep road cross sections narrow.

-I hope the forgoing comments will prove helpful.
+I hope the foregoing comments will prove helpful.
 It is important to get a sustainable vision for this corridor.